We raised $15M to build the world's fastest neocloud.Read

 Step 5

-Start OpenCode, run /models, and select a General Compute model.
+Start OpenCode, open the model picker (or run /models), and select a General Compute model.
 These are good starting points:

 ModelUse